chpc-tech-eval/scc/tutorial1/README.md

 * Username and Password

-  Once you've successfully logged into your head node VM, you are encouraged to setup your password login as a fail safe incase your ssh keys are giving issue, you may also access your head node through the OpenStack VNC console interface.
+  Once you've successfully logged into your head node VM, you are encouraged to setup your password login as a fail safe in case your SSH keys are giving issue, you may also access your head node through the OpenStack VNC console interface.

   ```bash
    sudo passwd <username>